-A Polyphony will be reduced by half at 96 kHz.
+A Polyphony will be reduced by h alf at 96 kHz.

 Voice Stack selects the number of voices that are used, or stacked when you play a single note.
 The number of voices that you choose to stack will directly affect polyphony.
 Selecting a larger number of stacked voices will reduce the number of notes that you can play simultaneously.
 The sample rate of your session will also affect polyphony.
-Pro Tools|HD-series cards provide better polyphony than Pro Tools|24 MIX-series cards.

-In a 96 kHz session, Reso on Pro Tools HD Accel systems can simultaneously play up to:
+In a 96 kHz session, Reso on Pro Tools|HD Accel systems can simultaneously play up to: